oklona/Miele-MQTT/README.md

 Topic: /miele/command/0010101010/powerOn <br>
 Data: true

-The script does NOT work on my Windows 10 installation currently, I hope to be able to do something about that soon.
+The script has been tested using PHP 7.x on Linux.

 The code written currently covers Miele dishwashers, washing machines and dryers (thanks, Stoffi!).
-Run the script with parameter "-d" to retrieve all data about your appliances, send it to me, and I can add more appliance-support to the script. -Or you could add to the script through Github (I believe, this is my very first Github project.)
+Run the script with parameter "-d" to retrieve all data about your appliances, send it to me, and I can add more appliance-support to the script. -Or you could add to the script through Github, and create a Pull Request (PR).

+<b>Command line switches</b>
+The script now support the following command line swithces:
+"-s" or "--single": Just query data once, and quit.
+Using this, sending commands to the appliance will not work.
+"-c" or "--create": Create new config file.
+If you already have an existing config file, default values for everything except passwords will be retreived from the existing config file, sp you will only have to type your password.
+Using this switch, no data is retreived from Miele@home.
+"-j" or "--json": Query data once, and output the data as JSON, in the same format that Miele use.
+"-D" or "--debug": Output all debug information while the script is running.
+"-d" or "--dump": Dumps the data retreieved from Miele@home in case you have an unsupported appliance, so you can send it to me through "Issues" on Github, and we can add support for additional appliances.